 This is by no means an exhaustive list of key performance metrics for modern warehouses; it’s only a start.
 Today’s software technologies, like warehouse management or warehouse control systems, offer the ability to track and analyze data across the warehouse.
 They can help make sense of the vast amount of data available, develop trends and aid in monitoring progress toward defined performance metrics.

 Keep in mind, KPIs aren’t going to improve overnight—measuring them is the first step to improvement.
 If there is a significant gap between current performance and ideal performance, there should be intermediate goals to help the entire team stay on task.
 Reaching these in-between metrics can help show managers and employees that what they are doing to improve is working.

-It should also be noted that it is vital to prioritize the areas identified for improvement.
-A warehouse may want to focus on the issues where improvement would improve customer experience, where they can lower cost, or where both of these critical areas intersect.
+It should also be noted that prioritizing the areas identified for improvement is vital.
+A warehouse may want to focus on the issues where improvement would improve customer experience, where they can lower cost or where both of these critical goals intersect.